Manar-Daghsni/Smart_Home_ESP32/README.md

-# 🏡 Smart Home Automation — ESP32 + Blynk + Manual/Automatic Modes
+# 🏡 Smart Home — ESP32 + Blynk + Manual/Automatic Modes

 This project is a connected smart home system using an **ESP32**, **Blynk IoT platform**, and multiple sensors.
 It allows controlling a lamp using **two modes**: